CharlesGueunet/vimmic/README.md

 files (simple syntax) to manage the list of plugins.

-Do not forget to restart your Vim afterward, the editor will ask you to call `:Update` if nedded.
+Do not forget to restart your Vim afterward, the editor will ask you to call `:Update` if needed.

 __Structure__
 --------------